partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: C'mon, Momo-chan, do it!
 Do it!

 Momo: Just wait a second!
-I'm too young for this!
+I'm a GIRL!

 Judy: There, there, it's okay...

 Momo: Wahhhhh!
-My first kiss is going to be with a girl?
+My first kiss is going to be with a GIRL?
 Nooo....

 The Prince lightly kissed Snow White's lips.

-Momo: Happening...
+Momo: It's... all...

 Snow White: Yeeeesss, girllll!